The First Blast of the Trumpet Against the Monstruous Regiment of Women: Historical context

-At the time, both Scotland and England were governed by female leaders.
+At the time, both Scotland and England were governed by female leaders, both of whom were Catholic.
 While in Europe, Knox discussed this question of gynarchy with John Calvin and Heinrich Bullinger.
 Knox believed that gynarchy was contrary to the natural order of things, although Calvin and Bullinger believed it was acceptable for women to be rulers when the situation demanded.

 While in Europe, Knox was summoned back to Scotland to a hearing to be tried for heresy.
 However Mary, Queen of Scots cancelled the hearing and in 1557, he was invited back to Scotland to resume his preaching.
 Upon his arrival at Dieppe he learned that the invitation had been cancelled.
 While waiting in Dieppe, the frustrated Knox anonymously wrote The First Blast of the Trumpet Against the Monstruous Regiment of Women.
 Unlike his other publications, Knox published the final version of The First Blast without consulting his exiled congregation and in 1558 he published it with the help of Jean Crespin.